SlippingGitty/OpenIB-X/README.md

 R       | Update thread/reload page
 Esc     | Closes the quick reply, gallery, or expanded gallery image

-This is a userscript, you will need an addon to run it properly
+This is a userscript, you will need an addon to run it properly:

 Browser|Addon
 ----   |----